programmfabrik/apitest/README.md

 ### `must_not_exist`

-Check if a certain value does not exist in the reponse
+Check if a certain value does not exist in the reponse.

 `must_not_exist` is available for all types.

-This control can be used without a "real" key.
+This control can be used without the actual key.
 So only the `:control` key is present.

-E.g. the following response would **fail** as `"iShouldNotExist"` is in the actual response
+E.g. the following response would **fail** as `"iShouldNotExist"` is in the actual response:

-#### expected response defined with must_exist
+#### expected response defined with `must_not_exist`

 ```yaml
 {